-HB 1013/SB 974 would not put prescription opioids out-of-reach for those patients who want - or require - those treatments.
-Rather, the legislation would ensure that more Marylanders would have full access to the full suite of safe, effective, and FDA-approved pain management approaches, including both opioid and non-opioid options.
+HB 1416 would not put prescription opioids out-of-reach for those patients who want - or require - those treatments.
+Rather, the legislation would ensure more Oklahomans would have full access to the full suite of safe, effective, and FDA-approved pain management approaches, including both opioid and non-opioid options.

 There are currently some FDA-approved, safe, and effective non-opioid pain management products on the market with more in the pipeline.
 These include nerve blocks which provide regionally-specific pain relief and are commonly used during oral and soft tissue surgeries.
 There are also brand name non-steroidal anti-inflammatory drugs (NSAIDs) that are used in a variety of other acute pain incidents, such as sports injuries, migraines and other short-term pain incidents.
 Finally, there are other physician-administered products that are used instead of fentanyl for cataract surgeries.
 All of these products greatly diminish reliance on prescription opioids, provide effective analgesic support for patients, and reduce quantities of opioids prescribed and consumed in the United States.
-These are products that would be made more accessible through HB 1013/SB 974.
+These are products that would be made more accessible through HB 1416.

-On top of these currently available products, HB 1013/SB 974 sends a strong market signal to innovators developing novel therapies.
+On top of these currently available products, HB 1416 sends a strong market signal to innovators developing novel therapies.
 There has been a good deal of innovation in the non-opioid market that is starting to bear promise, and several non-addictive approaches may be approaching the market over the next year or so.
 This signal is clear: if you are successful in bringing new, innovative products to market that can treat pain without relying on opioids, patients will be able to access them.

-There are several of such products that may soon come to market from several manufacturers.v easily access these products.
-HB 1013/SB 974 is an important patient safeguard and a commonsense solution to an opioid addiction crisis that gets worse every year.
+There are several of such products that may soon come to market from several manufacturers. v

 There are solutions on the market and there are more on the way.
-However, all of this work, innovation, and advocacy will be for naught if we do not ensure that patients and providers can
+However, all of this work, innovation, and advocacy will be for naught if we do not ensure that patients and providers can easily access these products.
+HB 1416 is an important patient safeguard and a commonsense solution to an opioid addiction crisis that gets worse every year.

 In short, this legislation would go a long way towards preventing opioid addiction by ensuring robust access to non-opioid pain management approaches.
-HB 1013/SB 974 accomplishes this by making sure that health insurers are not putting up barriers that inhibit patient access to these products.
+HB 1416 accomplishes this by making sure that health insurers are not putting up barriers that inhibit patient access to these products.

-The legislation being considered today mirrors a federal bill, the Alternatives to Prevent Addiction in the Nation (Alternatives to PAIN) Act, which was recently reintroduced in the U.S. Senate and will soon be reintroduced in the U.S. House of Representatives.
+The legislation being considered today mirrors a federal bill, the Alternatives to Prevent Addiction in the Nation (Alternatives to PAIN) Act, which was introduced last year in the U.S. House of Representatives and Senate and will soon be reintroduced in the 119th Congress.
 Simply put, we must ensure that all patients can easily access non-opioid pain approaches across all care settings.

-Voices for Non-Opioid Choices urges the federal and state government to continue to work hand-in-hand to solve the opioid crisis currently taking place in Maryland, and throughout the country.
+Voices for Non-Opioid Choices and Shatterproof urge the federal and state government to continue to work hand-in-hand to solve the opioid crisis currently taking place in Oklahoma, and throughout the country.
 For too long, prescription opioids have been the default method for managing pain - and insurance company practices have reinforced this reality.
 This puts patients at unnecessary risk for misuse and addiction.

-Voices applauds the advancements proposed in HB 1013/SB 974.
-This bill would enable more patients to have access to non-addictive products and would improve care for the tens of thousands of Marylanders who experience an acute pain incident every year.
+This legislation would enable more patients to have access to non-addictive products and would improve care for the tens of thousands of Oklahomans who experience an acute pain incident every year.